 Ban Toxic SunscreensBan sunscreen ingredients toxic to people, marine life, corals…

 Sunscreens are an important part of your sun protection program.
 The problem is many sunscreen ingredients include carcinogens, hormone disruptors, nano-particles, allergens, harsh preservatives and skin irritants.
-These can negatively impact people, marine life, corals.
+These can negatively impact people, aquatic and marine life.

 Sunscreens protect your skin by absorbing and/or reflecting UVA and UVB rays.

-Our objective is not to dismiss the value of efficient, safe sunscreens (in fact we help steer you to many safer more effective formulations), but to educate about the potential dangers of sunscreens with toxic ingredients and encourage legislation to protect people and the environment.
+Our objective is not to dismiss the value of efficient, safe sunscreens (in fact we help steer you to many safer more effective formulations), but to educate about the potential dangers of sunscreens with toxic ingredients and encourage education and legislation to protect people and the environment.